ryjen/grand-schemes/README.md

 Whenever I want to learn or practice a new framework, language or design method....
 I make a mud.

-MUDs are simple games without graphical interfaces.
-Other layers include:
+MUDs are simple games without graphical interfaces, but none-the-less include interesting things to develop:

 * client/server networking
 * database and data access